 Tips for packing your Travel Medical Kit

-- Buying and refilling your medical supplies at international airports and duty free is a good idea to keep up to date and be reminded of any restricted items.
+- Restocking: Buying and refilling your medical supplies at international airports and duty free is a good idea to keep up to date and be reminded of any restricted items.

-These are the companies we use while traveling fulltime as a family and that we would recommend to anyone planning and booking travel.
+These are the companies we use and can recommend for planning and booking travel.

 - Booking.com – The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
-They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.
+They have the widest selection of budget accommodation.
+It is easy to filter and sort into price and availability with all the extras you are looking for personally.

-- Skyscanner – This is by far our favourite flight search engine.
+- Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

-- GetYourGuide – Get Your Guide is a huge online marketplace for tours and excursions offered all around the world including everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!
+- GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world.
+Everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!

 Read more about packing for travel